 The history of First Presbyterian Church parallels the development of the City of Fort Worth and Texas Christian University.
 In October of 1870, the Presbytery of Central Texas of the Presbyterian Church U.S. (Southern) named a committee to look into the formation of a new church in Fort Worth.
 Five to ten Presbyterians had been gathering regularly in a room over Knight's Livery Stable at 3rd and Calhoun Streets.
 They were organized as the First Presbyterian Church (FPC) on May 25, 1873.
 In 1877, the church called its first pastor, the Reverend W.W.
 Brim, and built a small frame structure on Jones Street, between 1st and 2nd Streets.
 In the summer of 1878, a young man by the name of Stevens, a recent graduate of Trinity University with plans to attend seminary, came through Fort Worth on horseback selling magazine subscriptions.
 He stayed at the Daniel Hotel and learned of the hopes for a new Cumberland Church.
 He was invited to stay in Fort Worth and preach to the small congregation, and on September 15, 1878, the Cumberland Presbyterian Church of Fort Worth was organized.
 Stevens immediately approached the membership and raised $1,500 for the first building to be built at 5th and Taylor Streets.

 When the Cumberland Presbyterian Church moved to its new location, it became known as Taylor Street Presbyterian Church.
 After just over a year in Fort Worth, Mr. Stevens resigned and entered seminary.
 Before the turn of the century, these two small Presbyterian congregations were seeking to establish other outposts in the city.
 In 1883, with less than 175 members of its own, FPC formed the Broadway Presbyterian Church, later renamed St. Stephen Presbyterian Church.
-Another congregation, Westminster Presbyterian Church, was organized in 1902.
+Another congregation, Westminster Presbyterian Church, was organized in December 1897 as College Avenue Presbyterian Church, and in 1926 renamed to Westminster Presbyterian Church.
 The Taylor Street Presbyterian Church organized a new congregation, Hemphill Presbyterian Church, on the south side in 1898.
 By 1915, FPC (U.S.) and Taylor Street Presbyterian Church (U.S.A.) had a combined membership of nearly 1,000.
 Plans soon got under way for a merger, and on January 30, 1916, the congregations approved the Articles of Federation for a new church, becoming the First Presbyterian Church of Fort Worth.
 On May 1, 1919, the First Presbyterian Church (Federated) called James K. Thompson as its first pastor.
 He served for 25 years.
 During his tenure the congregation grew from 1,100 to 1,500 members.

 Dr. Robert F. Jones was called as pastor on Sept.
 9, 1944, and served until his retirement in 1979.
 Membership grew more rapidly in this period than at any other time in the congregation’s history.